NFP self-review changes cost taxpayers $5.4 million

 • that the ATO and ACNC work together to harmonise their guidance on tax obligations for NFP, and that the ACNC to update its online information in relation to NFPs registering as charities

-As part of that final recommendation, the Committee said the ATO should extend the hours of its telephone helpline to better suit volunteers, that tax office staff should bring laptops to town hall meetings to address registration issues in "real time," and the information packs for NFP treasurers should be updated on the ATO website.
+As part of that final recommendation, the Committee said the ATO should extend the hours of its telephone helpline to better suit volunteers, tax office staff should bring laptops to town hall meetings to address registration issues in "real time," and information packs for NFP treasurers on the ATO website should be updated.

 The Senate committee, with Senator Dean Smith as the deputy chair, concluded that the changes to the self-review process have “caused undue stress and confusion among small NFP organisations.”